DanDaika/Spotify_Api_Testing/README.md

 If you have missing variables please read the SETUP steps above.
 3. Import the collection you want to test
 4. Run the collection you want to test.
+5. When using the POSTMAN Runner make sure you have the following settings:
+		- Select the correct environment
+		- 'Keep variables values' checked
+		- 'Save cookies after collection run' checked